PostgreSQL backup tool

 1. What is Postgresus and why should I use it instead of hand-rolled scripts?

-Postgresus is an MIT-licensed, self-hosted service backing up PostgreSQL, v13 to v17.
+Postgresus is an Apache 2.0 licensed, self-hosted service backing up PostgreSQL, v13 to v18.
 It differs from shell scripts in that it has a frontend for scheduling tasks, compressing and storing archives on multiple targets (local disk, S3, Google Drive, NAS, Dropbox, etc.) and notifying your team when tasks finish or fail — all without hand-rolled code

 2. How do I install Postgresus in the quickest manner?